Part-time, in class Dialogue and Civic Engagement Certificate

 Q: Can I take individual Dialogue and Civic Engagement courses without enrolling in the full certificate program?

-A: Yes, you may register in any of the Dialogue and Civic Engagement courses if space is available, except for the practicum (DLOG790) and the Planning for Engagement course (DLOG703).
+A: Yes, you may register in any of the Dialogue and Civic Engagement courses if space is available, except for the practicum (DLOG790).
 Visit our courses section for other details.

 Q: I’ve previously taken SFU Dialogue and Civic Engagement courses.
 Can I apply those courses to the certificate?